almachelouche/middleman/content/email/NZ/Welcome/001/welcome_mustang.md

 	icon='''au_edm1_welcome_icon_20161019'''
 	title='''Can we help?'''
 	copy='''Our Ford Customer Assistance Team is always available to assist with any questions you may have.
-They can be contacted on<br/><span style="color:#FFFFFF">0800 Ford NZ (0200 367 369)</span>.'''
+Contact them on<br/><span style="color:#FFFFFF">0800 Ford NZ (0200 367 369)</span>.'''

 [[module]] #Footer AU Social